 The Cost of Wealth

 In Januari 2015, the German film curator Florian Wüst was invited by Jubilee, the Goethe-Institut Brussels, Argos and Cinematek for a research residency.
-He explored the archives from a.o. the Cinematek en Amsab in search of cinematic traces, that shed a light the construction of the ‘European project’ from the early 50’s on.
+He explored the archives from the Cinematek and Amsab, among others, in search of cinematic traces that shed a light on the construction of the ‘European project’ from the early 1950s onwards.

 The 28 member states of the European Union are linked through numerous supranational institutions and a shared market.
 People, goods and services move freely.
 Social and cultural relations create a practical sense of community, whereas the external borders are increasingly fortified.
 However, aggravated by the current refugee crisis, the Greek debt situation and the ruthlessly imposed EU austerity, it seems less and less clear how the political system of the union may develop further; nationalist agitation against the "European Project" rises dramatically.